dmp1ce/BTC-Privacy-Suite/README.md

 By default, bitcoin ports are only availble to the LND container.
 To expose bitcoin ports copy the `overrides/bitcoin-expose-ports.yml.tpl` to `overrides/bitcoin-expose-ports.yml`.
 This will allow `./start.bash` script to find the an additional configuration file for Docker Compose to load.

+To allow access from any computer (other than the one running docker) the `bitcoin.conf` needs to be modified to allow additional IP addresses such as the `rpcallowip=0.0.0.0/0` wildcard which will allow any IP address to use RPC.

 # Why?

 The intention of this Docker Compose configuration is to make it easy to get a private LND node up and running.
 It should be as easy as building the containers with `./build.bash` and starting them up with the `./start.bash` command.